olfrank/olfrank/README.md

 -> [Portfolio Website](https://olfrank.github.io/my-website/) <-
 <br>
 <br>
 I am a Blockchain Software Developer with experience in developing secure decentralised applications on Ethereum.
-I am passionate about what blockchain can do as a technology to empower users data, improve privacy and accelerate wider financial inclusion. <br> As a BSc Geography graduate i have a wider interest in the larger systemic and societal issues the developing world faces today and i am eager to apply my blockchain skillset to tackle social and economic inequality.
+I am passionate about what blockchain can do as a technology to empower users data, improve privacy and accelerate wider financial inclusion. <br> <br> As a BSc Geography graduate i have a wider interest in the larger systemic and societal issues the developing world faces today and i am eager to apply my blockchain skillset to tackle social and economic inequality.

 ## What I am up to:
 -   Building decentralised blockchain applications (DApps) using modern frameworks and techniques.